Disclosure: This post may contain affiliate links. Please visit my About page for disclosures, Privacy Policy and more information.

 How do you do a foundation single crochet?

-Here are the quick steps for how you do a foundation single crochet:
+Here are the quick written instructions for how you do a foundation single crochet:

 Why is it called a chainless foundation?